The State of Cryptography

 Leading modern cryptography package

-golang.org/x/crypto leads modern crypto adoption with 45.2M/month (17.2% of modern tier).
+cryptography leads modern crypto adoption with 849.1M/month (20.7% of modern tier).
 Modern packages provide audited, constant-time implementations but still require future PQC migration for quantum-vulnerable algorithms like ECDSA and RSA.

 Quantum Threat & Migration